vulpes-walter1313/top-memorycard-js/brainstorm.md

 4. Game Active Flag
 5. Game Settings
    1. Dificulty Level
-   2. Player Name
+6. Game Modal Active

-## Game Set up modal
+## Game Setup component

 This component will start in the begining to show the game settings just as level and as well accept the name of the player.